Hugh MacDiarmid: Early life

 Grieve was born in Langholm in 1892.
 His father was a postman; his family lived above the town library, giving MacDiarmid access to books from an early age.
 Grieve attended Langholm Academy and, from 1908, Broughton Junior Student Centre in Edinburgh, where he studied under George Ogilvie who introduced him to the magazine The New Age.
 He left the school on 27 January 1911, following the theft of some books and postage stamps; his father died eight days later, on 3 February 1911.

 Following Grieve's departure from Broughton, Ogilvie arranged for Grieve to be employed as a journalist with the Edinburgh Evening Dispatch.
-Grieve was to lose this job later in 1911, but on 20 July of that year he had his first article, "The Young Astrology" published in The New Age.
+He lost the job later in 1911, but on 20 July of that year he had his first article, "The Young Astrology", published in The New Age.
 In October 1911, Grieve moved to Ebbw Vale in Monmouthshire, Wales where he worked as a newspaper reporter; by 1913 he had returned to Scotland and was working for the Clydebank and Renfrew Press in Clydebank, near Glasgow.
 It was here that Grieve first encountered the work of John Maclean, Neil Malcolm Maclean, and James Maxton.